-5. For HIV (Human Immunodeficiency Virus) in pediatric patients
+4. For HIV (Human Immunodeficiency Virus) in pediatric patients

-- Must be prescribed by an immunologist or infectious disease specialist - Must be <13 years old - Must have CD4 count ≥200/mm3 - Must have ONE of the following - Recurrent (2 or more) serious bacterial infections such as bacteremia, meningitis, or pneumonia during a 1-year period despite administration of highly active antiretroviral therapy (HAART) and prophylactic sulfamethoxazole/trimethoprim (TMP-SMZ)or other antimicrobials - Hypogammaglobulinemia with an IgG <400mg/dL - Absence of detectable antibodies to common antigens, (measles, pneumococcal, and/or haemophilus influenzae Type B) - o Bronchiectasis not optimally responsive to antibiotics and pulmonary therapy - A need for passive immunization for measles if Intramuscular Immune Globulin (IMIG) is contraindicated.
-IM injection contraindicated with severe thrombocytopenia or any coagulation disorder - Approve for 1 year - Additional authorizations for treatment are made on a case-by-case basis, are subject to the above criteria, and require chart documentation describing previous response and clinical rationale for re-treatment. - DOSING NOTE: Clinical guidelines recommend 400mg/kg every 2-4 weeks
+- Must be prescribed by an immunologist or infectious disease specialist

+- Must be <13 years old

+- Must have CD4 count ≥200/mm3

+- Must have ONE of the following - Recurrent (2 or more) serious bacterial infections such as bacteremia, meningitis, or pneumonia during a 1-year period despite administration of highly active antiretroviral therapy (HAART) and prophylactic sulfamethoxazole/trimethoprim (TMP-SMZ) or other antimicrobials - Hypogammaglobulinemia with an IgG <400mg/dL - Absence of detectable antibodies to common antigens, (measles, pneumococcal, and/or haemophilus influenzae Type B) - Bronchiectasis not optimally responsive to antibiotics and pulmonary therapy - A need for passive immunization for measles if Intramuscular Immune Globulin (IMIG) is contraindicated.
+IM injection contraindicated with severe thrombocytopenia or any coagulation disorder - Approve for 1 year - Approval will be based off of FDA approved indication with specific associated IG products.
+Please refer to the table above. - DOSING NOTE: Clinical guidelines recommend 400mg/kg every 2-4 weeks

-6. For Chronic Inflammatory Demyelinating Polyneuropathy (CIDP)
+5. For Chronic Inflammatory Demyelinating Polyneuropathy (CIDP)

-- Must be prescribed by a neurologist - Must have a diagnosis of CIDP - Must provide documentation of electrodiagnostic testing (an EMG report) - Must have moderate-to-severe functional disability - Must provide a baseline disability score (using a validated disability scale, such as I-RODs, ODSS, ONLS, or INCAT) - Approve for 3 months - Reauthorizations are granted at 1-year intervals based upon documentation from the prescriber indicating the member's condition has improved as a result of treatment as evidenced by improvement or stability in the member's baseline disability score (using a validated disability scale, such as I-RODS, ODSS, ONLS, or INCAT).
+- Must be prescribed by a neurologist - Must have a diagnosis of CIDP - Must provide documentation of electrodiagnostic testing (an EMG report) - Must have moderate-to-severe functional disability - Must provide a baseline disability score (using a validated disability scale, such as I-RODs, ODSS, ONLS, or INCAT) - Approve for 3 months - Approval will be based off of FDA approved indication with specific associated IG products.
+Please refer to the table above.

-7. For Multifocal Motor Neuropathy
+6. For Multifocal Motor Neuropathy